-The Suicide Club (CURRENTLY CLOSED) – Somewhat a secret location to even many locals, it has an amazing rooftop bar next to the architectural Rotterdam Central Station.
+The Suicide Club (NOW CLOSED) – Somewhat a secret location to even many locals, it has an amazing rooftop bar next to the architectural Rotterdam Central Station.
 Situated in the Groothandels building, this cocktail bar turns into a nightclub at the weekends.

 Fenix Food Factory – Located in Katendrecht across the water, this converted space is a culinary hotspot.
 It’s a popular location all week – except for Monday when it is closed.
 You can use the Water Taxi from tip 3 to easily get here.
 This is also one of the top things to do in Rotterdam in summer for a foodie!